andy23512/blog-zh-tw/source/_posts/tangent-s-progress-for-charachorder-one-charachorder-two-and-master-forge.md

 # 10. A new Bopomofo layout designed for Master Forge (M4G)

 When the preview of M4G, the successor of CC1, first came out, I didn't consider switching to M4G because it had too few switches for my usage.
 (It only had six switches on each side at that time.)
 But as four more switches had been added to M4G's design, I started to find for solution for my usage (especially for the Bopomofo input method) and came up with a new Bopomofo layout, **TanChord 36**, which only needs 36 keys to type Chinese with Bopomofo and Bopomofo chords on a CC1 or an M4G.
-(I wrote the details about [the process and the layout in this article](/@andy23512/r1tvdWQ1R).)
+(I wrote the details about <a href="{% post_path tangent-s-progress-for-finding-a-bopomofo-solution-on-master-forge %}">the process and the layout in this article</a>.)

 And after [a few days of practice](https://docs.google.com/spreadsheets/d/e/2PACX-1vQqARitEkMk4es205yPdTQfpOU6DqhlYL6W9T9pA6mxkFuxGyOVV3WklNUbCfUjW1s0RYGg5MKb6jtZ/pubhtml?gid=629628516&single=true) on CC1, I got 30 WPM, and I thought this speed is enough for me to use.
 Though there are some other little drawbacks, I feel that using fewer keys has some efficiency benefit.